 if they have a family history of early menopause.

-period later than average, you may begin menopause earlier.
+than average, you may begin menopause earlier.

 Other factors that may influence the start of menopause are more or less within

 your control, depending on your circumstances.
 These include poor nutrition that